Friday, 20 March, 2015

 “Fonterra is thrilled to be part of the work being done in the Pukorokoro Miranda catchment to protect the habit these birds rely on to keep making these phenomenal flights.”

 Chair of the Pukorokoro-Miranda Naturalists Trust Gillian Vaughan says the trust has been visiting the Yalu Jiang National Nature Reserve in China since 1999 and established a sister-site partnership with the reserve in 2004.

 “The Yalu Jiang National Nature Reserve is vital link in the international flight path of bar-tailed godwits and other migratory birds.”

 “Its essential New Zealand continues to work with China and other countries connected by these birds.
-The Trust is also working with South and North Korea in our work to protect the habit these birds rely on for their survival.”
+The Trust is also working with RO and DPR Korea in our work to protect the habit these birds rely on for their survival.”